-A lumbar caudal epidural steroid injection is an outpatient procedure for treating low back and leg pain.
+A lumbar selective nerve root block is a target-specific epidural steroid injection for diagnosing and treating low back and leg pain.
 This information sheet will explain what it is.
 Your doctor can explain if it is for you.

 What is the epidural space?